2020PB/police-brutality/reports/Colorado.md

 The fourth link shows another angle on the incident at 1:38:00.
 In addition, the caption states that police were using pepper balls.

-tags: arrest, shove, strike, shoot, pepper-balls, baton, knee, tear-gas, pepper-spray, spray, medic
+tags: arrest, shove, strike, shoot, pepper-balls, baton, knee, tear-gas, pepper-spray, spray, medic, protestor

 id: co-denver-21